tobias-sung/my-notes/content/Write-Up/Write-Up Appendix 2 - Raspberry Pi Debug Probe.md

 draft: false
 tags:
 ---
-# Part 2 - Setting Up the Raspberry Pi Debug Probe for Debugging and Flashing

-Before writing more complex programs, it's helpful to set up the Raspberry Pi Debug Probe with our Pico W. This will allow us to have more debug options as well as load our program without having to keep reconnecting the Pico W.
+These are notes on how I set up the Raspberry Pi Debug Probe with the Pico W. Using the Debug Probe allowed me to get a closer look at what was going wrong during crashes and made it much more convenient to reload programs onto the Pico W.

 ## Connecting the Debug Probe to the Pico W
 The Debug Probe comes with 3 debug cables.
 Take the 3-pin debug to 3-pin debug cable and connect the "D" port on the probe to the debug connector on the Pico W (it's located in the middle of the board).
 Then take the 3-pin debug to male cable and connect the "U" port of the probe to the RX (orange), GND (black) and TX (yellow) pins on the Pico W.

 ## Installing OpenOCD
-Although installing OpenOCD on Ubuntu can be as simple as running `sudo apt-get install openocd`, building from source can help us identify any dependency issues during installation.
+Although installing OpenOCD on Ubuntu can be as simple as running `sudo apt-get install openocd`, building from source helped me identify dependency issuess during installation (which I write about in more detail in the final "optional" part of this post).

 ```Shell
 git clone https://github.com/raspberrypi/openocd.git